History of Berliner FC Dynamo (2004–present): Restart (2022–)

 The atmosphere between the two teams' supporters was heated and the match was marred by unrest and massive police presence.
 In the first half, both supporters groups fired pyrotechnics into the other supporters' blocks, and the game was interrupted for around 15 minutes.
 Police in Berlin reported that a total of 155 officers were injured in the operation during the match; 116 by tear gas, 28 by physical attacks and 11 by pyrotechnics.
 FC Energie Cottbus won the match 2–0.
 BFC Dynamo was thus definitely out of the final battle.
 The team eventually finished the 2023-24 Regionalliga Nordost in fourth place.
 On 25 May 2025, Austrian coach Andreas Heraf was announced as the new head coach for the 2024–25 season.
 After the league season ended, BFC Dynamo played a friendly match against AS Monaco FC at the Stadion im Sportforum on 25 May 2024.
 AS Monaco FC was represented by a selection of young players, several of whom already had Ligue 1 experience.
 The match was played in memory of the encounter between the two clubs 35 years ago in the 1989-90 European Cup Winners' Cup.
 Also former professional players of BFC Dynamo from the late 1980s, such as Christian Backs, Waldemar Ksienzyk, Hendrik Herzog and Jens-Uwe Zöphel had announced their attendance.
 BFC Dynamo won the match 4–2 in front of 3,000 spectators.
 A number of players left the team after the 2023–24 season: Felix Meyer left for TSV Alemannia Aachen, Alexander Siebeck for 1.
 FC Lokomotive Leipzig, Amar Suljić for FC 08 Homburg and Dominic Duncan for FC Rot-Weiß Erfurt.
 Also Arthur Ekallé and Leonidas Tiliudis left the team.

+BFC Dynamo recruited several new players for the 2024-25 season, including defender David Grözinger from TSV Steinbach Haiger, midfielder Ivan Knezevic from FC 08 Homburg, winger Kevin Lankford from Kickers Offenbach and center-forward Bennedikt Wüstenhagen from the BFC Dynamo U19 team.
+BFC Dynamo played a number of friendly matches before the start of the league season, including a match against 1.
+FC Magdeburg and a match against UC Sampdoria.
+The team defeated UC Sampdoria 1-0, after one goal by Rufat Dadashov.